IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 ![](_attachments/shared-provisioning-1.png)

-Ensure that your IBM Cloud account is using the ```ITZ-VMWARE``` account that you were invited to as part of the prerequisite setup for this hands-on material.

 3. Switch to your personal IBM Cloud account, or an account that you have permission to charge billable expenses to, by clicking the drop-down selector in the top-right corner of the IBM Cloud interface, as shown in the screenshot below.

 ![](_attachments/shared-provisioning-2.png)